maryxyan/MagicMirror/.github/ISSUE_TEMPLATE/custom.md

 **Description**: Provide a detailed description about the issue and include specific details to help us understand the problem.
 Adding screenshots will help describing the problem.

+**Steps to Reproduce**
-**Steps to Reproduce**: List the step by step process to reproduce the issue.
+ List the step by step process to reproduce the issue.

 **Expected Results**: Describe what you expected to see.